 You can’t launder from criminal associations off the blockchain

-The research defined a direct payment as one that moves from an identified criminal actor or service into a cryptocurrency exchange.
+The research defined a direct payment as one that moves from an identified criminal actor or service into a A business that allows customers to trade cryptocurrencies o...
+More.
 It also defined an indirect payment as one that moves through one or more cryptocurrency wallets or addresses before being deposited into an exchange for conversion into either fiat currency or another cryptocurrency.
 CipherTrace Cryptocurrency Intelligence was used to reveal these criminal associations by performing AML tracking and bitcoin forensics.
 This bitcoin blockchain analysis applies machine learning, and advanced analytics, clustering technologies, and an advanced bitcoin transaction API.
 CipherTrace analysts further used cryptocurrency attribution data from active intelligence gathering, public and private intelligence sources, and open-source intelligence (OSINT) to reveal tainted bitcoin associations and ‘dirty’ touchpoints in the bitcoin chain—i.e., track bitcoin addresses to reveal associations.

 Essentially, the study shows that criminals are flowing large amounts of dirty bitcoin into these poorly regulated exchanges and other services—such as mixers—turning it into “clean” cryptocurrencies.
 Then, they can move the funds into the global financial payments system with little risk of being detected.

 However, for governments and regulators around the globe, the positive impact of well-enforced AML cryptocurrency laws revealed by this study should come as welcome news.
 First, it has the obvious benefit of reducing illegal and illicit activity in general.
 Secondly, criminals use these laundered funds to finance illicit activity—such as international drug gangs that use “clean” funds to produce and distribute more illegal substances.